Slins-23/bookmaps/README.md

 This is the URL of the image used as the background of this example bookmark in the extension page, as a thumbnail.

-* panoid - ID of the panoramic image of the given Google Maps/Street View bookmark.
-In this case it is "aJNKCShn4mJGvIBXGWGA8A".
-This value is retrieved from the "id" key.
+`panoid` - ID of the panoramic image of the given Google Maps/Street View bookmark.
+In this case it is `aJNKCShn4mJGvIBXGWGA8A`.
+This value is retrieved from the `id` key.

-* w - Width of the resulting thumbnail.
-In this case it is 150.
+`w` - Width of the resulting thumbnail.
+In this case it is `150`.
 It doesn't need to be proportional to the height.
-The maximum value is 1024px.
-This will always be 150, as I have hardcoded this.
+The maximum value is `1024px`.
+This will always be `150`, as I have hardcoded this.

-* h - Height of the resulting thumbnail.
-In this case it is 150.
+`h` - Height of the resulting thumbnail.
+In this case it is `150`.
 It doesn't need to be proportional to the width.
-The maximum value is 576px.
-This will always be 150, as I have hardcoded this.
+The maximum value is `576px`.
+This will always be `150`, as I have hardcoded this.

-* yaw - Amount of rotation across the vertical axis, i.e. how rotated to the left/right the image is.
-One full rotation has range [0,360].
+`yaw` - Amount of rotation across the vertical axis, i.e. how rotated to the left/right the image is.
+One full rotation has range `[0,360]`.
 There's no restriction, however.
 Negative values are also allowed.
-In this case, it is 325.23.
-This value is retrieved from the "yaw" key.
+In this case, it is `325.23`.
+This value is retrieved from the `yaw` key.

-* pitch - Amount of rotation in a front-to-back manner, i.e. how rotated up/down the image is.
-One full rotation has range [90,-90], where 90 aims at the floor and -90 at the sky.
+`pitch` - Amount of rotation in a front-to-back manner, i.e. how rotated up/down the image is.
+One full rotation has range `[90,-90]`, where `90` aims at the floor and `-90` at the sky.
 There's no restriction, however.
-In this case, it is 2.39662921348.
-This value is retrieved from the "thumbnail_pitch" key, which undergoes a linear transformation in order to be mapped from [1,179] to [90,-90].
+In this case, it is `2.39662921348`.
+This value is retrieved from the `thumbnail_pitch` key, which undergoes a linear transformation in order to be mapped from [1,179] to [90,-90].

-* thumbfov - FOV of the resulting thumbnail.
-In this case it is 90.
-The allowed range in Street View is [15,90], however, the restriction here is [0,175].
-Where 0 is the most zoom and 175 is the least zoom.
-This value is retrieved from the "fov" key.
+`thumbfov` - Fov (field of view) of the resulting thumbnail.
+In this case it is `90`.
+The allowed range in Street View is `[15,90]`, however, the restriction here is `[0,175]`.
+Where `0` is the most zoom and `175` is the least zoom.
+This value is retrieved from the `fov` key.

 ### 360 degree picture bookmark

 This is actually not in the example bookmark above.
-The bookmark above is from a Street View url, not a 360 degree picture.
+The bookmark above is from a Street View URL, not a 360 degree picture.

 However, the same principles apply here.
 They're not that different.
 The URL of a 360 degree picture is very similar to the URL of an average Street View location, the most relevant difference is the length of the panorama's ID.
 For Street View, the length is 22 characters, whereas for 360 degree pictures it's 44 characters.

-Here's an example ID of an image in Belarus: "AF1QipN_GdGo8lqN-gDVG3cpJdNLDRGHawOqfMfOprMi" This one in Rio: "AF1QipOVIfdCT-QdUhyFNZP_Z9hrDbPCBSUpZQdbxxIE"
+Here's an example ID of an image in Belarus: `AF1QipN_GdGo8lqN-gDVG3cpJdNLDRGHawOqfMfOprMi` This one in Rio: `AF1QipOVIfdCT-QdUhyFNZP_Z9hrDbPCBSUpZQdbxxIE`

 If you pay attention, you will notice that the first 4 characters are the same.
 This seems to always be the case, meanwhile the rest of the ID remains ever changing.
 I don't know what this is for.